dhruv-college/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+## 1-Norm :
+	1. Import numpy as np.
+	2. Use np.array() to convert the evaluated input into a NumPy array.
+	3. Compute the 1-norm using np.linalg.norm() with ord=1.
-	1. Get the input matrix using np.array()
+	4. Print the result using print().
+## 2 Norm:
+	1. Import numpy as np.
+	2. Use np.array() to convert the evaluated input into a NumPy array.
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+	3. Compute the 2-norm using np.linalg.norm() with ord2.
-	3. Print the norm of the matrix in two decimal places.
+	4. Print the result using print().
+## 3 Norm:
+	1. Import numpy as np.
+	2. Use np.array() to convert the evaluated input into a NumPy array.
+	3. Compute the Infinity-norm using np.linalg.norm() with "np.inf"
+	4. Print the result using print().
 ## Program:
 ```
 # Register No:24900416